suent/Carpenter.AzurePipelines/docs/parameters.md

 ## Deployment parameters

-### deployBranch

-Comma separated list of stacks deploy branch should execute for.
-Creates a branch of this builds source to represent code on a stack.

 ### deployNuGet

 Comma separated list of stacks deploy nuget should execute for.
 Publishes NuGet packages created by